ishantinsights/Analysis-CosmeticProduct-EDA-Python/README.md

 7. We can focus on product id, product category, product size where there is less sales, find the cause and analyze further

 ## Hypothesis
    Our null hypothesis is true i.e low MRP has comparatively high sales than high MRP has low sale

+## Conclusion
+1. Reduce MRP or provide some kind of dicount in warehouses and zones where the sales are less given above
+2. Provide discount who buy products in mass like 3 or more
+3. Focus on different parameter why high MRP does not have high sales

 ## Video of Analysis of cosmetic product (Click on the Image)